Empowering WebAssembly with Thin Kernel Interfaces: Introduction

-Modern cyber-physical systems are complex pieces of software deployed on highly-customized hardware platforms whose operation is driven by interactions with unpredictable physical environments.
-Virtualization for software stacks in these systems typically has the following requirements:
+\paragraph{Virtualization Requirements at the Edge} Modern edge systems are complex pieces of software deployed on highly-customized hardware platforms.
+Software virtualization in this setting has the following requirements:

-\begin{enumerate}[label=(\arabic*),itemsep=0.2em, topsep=0.2em] \item \textbf{High engine portability}: Applications in manufacturing equipment, appliances, or automotive systems are deployed across a wide array of systems and engines.
-A simple interface implementation must be easily able to port complex software stacks across many engines. \item \textbf{Long deployments}: Many applications are deployed for decades without modification.
-Supporting such deployments requires a target with a stable set of features that is complete but not rapidly changing. \item \textbf{Critical legacy software stacks}: Factory automation, automotive software, and infrastructure such as power plants have large actively-deployed legacy codebases that cannot easily be rewritten.
-Applications should be virtualizable "as-is", with simple update mechanisms allowing for incremental software improvements. \item \textbf{Efficiency}: Efficient CPU/memory usage and package size is moreso critical in resource-constrained devices deployed in the wild.
-Highly reactive environments may also depend on quick application startup times. \item \textbf{Safety and Security}: Since these applications and hardware are deployed in the safety-critical physical environments, safe execution and resource control are critical.
-Applications must be statically-typed, verifiable, and isolated from other colocated applications. \item \textbf{Polyglot}: Applications should be easy to develop and port from a variety of programming languages.
-With embedded platforms now embracing modern languages like Rust and Python, they also rely on the vast software libraries currently available to these languages. \end{enumerate}
+\begin{enumerate}[label=(\arabic*),itemsep=0.2em, topsep=0.2em] \item \textbf{High ecosystem portability}: Applications in manufacturing equipment or automotive systems are deployed across a wide array of systems and engines.
+A simple interface implementation must be able to easily port complex software stacks across many engines. \item \textbf{Long deployments}: Many applications are deployed for decades without modification.
+Supporting such deployments requires a target with a \textit{stable} set of features that is complete with low churn. \item \textbf{Critical legacy software stacks}: Many industries have large actively-deployed legacy codebases that cannot easily be rewritten.
+Applications should be virtualizable "as-is", with simple update mechanisms allowing for incremental software improvements. \item \textbf{Efficiency}: Efficient CPU/memory usage and package size is critical in resource-constrained devices deployed in the wild.
+Highly reactive environments may also depend on fast application startup times. \item \textbf{Safety and Security}: Safety-critical physical environments such as control systems and factories demand safe execution and resource control.
+Applications must be statically-typed, verifiable, and isolated from other co-located applications. \item \textbf{Polyglot}: Applications should be easy to develop and port from a variety of programming languages and support the vast set of software libraries currently available to these languages. \end{enumerate}